nickfargo/prochan/src/helpers.coffee.md

             @::[name] = -> @['@@attenuator'] name, arguments

-#### AbstractGenerator
+#### Generator

 Extend this to manually write a generator constructor.
+Iteration state is stored in `_step`.
+State machinery goes in the overridden `next` method.
+Any vars local to the corresponding generator function, which would be stack-copied between continuations, should be added as instance properties (`this.*`) to the overridden constructor.

-      AbstractGenerator: class AbstractGenerator
+      Generator: class Generator
         constructor: ->
           @_result = value: undefined, done: no
           @_step = 0
-          # add stack-copy vars here
+        next: ->
         yield: (value) ->
           @_result.value = value
           @_result
-        next: -> do @return # override this
         return: (value) ->
           @_result.done = yes
           @yield value